Choose the Best File Manager to Replace Finder

 Historically one of the most popular Mac file browser alternatives on the market, Commander One immediately distinguishes itself from Apple’s default file manager with a dual interface that lets you handle multiple protocols in a single window, making complex file management much more straightforward.
 For the many users fatigued by having to battle with the seemingly endless array of different windows that open in the file viewer Mac comes with, Commander One will feel like a breath of fresh air.

-The interface includes an intuitive file navigator and a client that lets you work with protocols like FTPS, SFTP and FTP, along with excellent integration with popular cloud services like Google Drive, OneDrive, Amazon S3 and more.
+The interface includes an intuitive file navigator and an FTP client that lets you work with protocols like FTPS, SFTP and FTP, along with excellent integration with popular cloud services like Google Drive, OneDrive, Amazon S3 and more.
 Along with welcome features like Terminal emulator, task manager and archiver, you also get a smooth experience when using remote access for file transferral.

 - iOS, MTP and Android device integration.

 - Efficient file transfer between local drives and the cloud.

 Some users may feel comfortable using the regular Mac OS file manager interface but just want a file manager that offers that little bit of extra functionality.
 If that sounds like you, then Path Finder may be the option you’ve been looking for.
 The interface will be familiar to anyone who’s used Finder, but immediately you have a lot more options at your disposal.
 There’s a native FTP client, quick previews for image and text files, tab and bookmark integration and a good archiving service.
 Path Finder is also great for everyday jobs like installing and uninstalling new apps, altering folder properties and burning media content to disc.